 Student Council and Committee Meetings will be held after school usually on Mondays.
 Suggested Rotation of meetings: Week 1-Student Council; Week 2-Committees; Week 3-Year Councils.

 The Senior Prefects Team works closely with the SLT and Learner Voice groups to support both learners and teachers.
 They also initiate and run a number of new initiatives.
 This year they set up a ‘Subject Prefect’ team encouraging pupils to contact a prefect with any queries in a specific subject whether it is exam, university or course related.
 Prefects also attended Y11 options evening talks and were on hand at subject stands to answer queries from prospective sixth form students.
 They also carried out a survey of Year 12 students regarding University intentions and held specific talks about Universities and courses.
 Exam preparation assemblies were held in the lead-up to the exam period for Years 12, 11 and 10 to emphasise their importance for careers and Higher Education courses.
-In October 2014 the team ran a student support scheme to help Year 11 Maths students prepare for November examinations.
+The team ran a student support scheme to help Year 11 Maths students prepare for November examinations.

 As a result of their keen interest in current affairs they recently organised a 5-way political debate between local candidates.
 This was a ‘Question Time’-style event involving polling and recording of answers and manifestos in preparation for a school-wide mock general election.
 In order to develop further Stanwell’s links with Lesotho they have also promoted locally-run schemes such as the ‘Lego-collection’ and set up a pen-pal system for students.